 Whether you are facing charges for assault, manslaughter, or homicide, actions done in self-defense should not have implications on your future and your freedom.
 It’s important to familiarize yourself with what the self-defense laws are for the state of California so that you know what the law defines as self-defense and what actions you should avoid.

-California law divides the right to self-defense into three categories: the right to defend oneself or another, the right to defend oneself in combat, and the right to defend property.
+California law divides the right to self-defense into three categories:

 The right to self-defend or defend another is the most common definition of self-defense and the one we usually associate with.
 If you used force against another person to defend yourself or another person, you are not guilty of the charge if: